timescale/timescaledb-tune/README.md

 success: shared_preload_libraries will be updated

 Tune memory/parallelism/WAL and other settings?[(y)es/(n)o]: y
-Recommendations based on 8.00 GB of available memory and 4 CPUs
+Recommendations based on 8.00 GB of available memory and 4 CPUs for PostgreSQL 10

 Memory settings recommendations
 Current: